texfaq/texfaq.github.io/FAQ-enlarge.md

 date: 2014-06-10
 ---

-The TeX error message ''capacity exceeded'' covers a multitude of problems.
+The TeX error message "capacity exceeded" covers a multitude of problems.
 What has been exhausted is listed in brackets after the error message itself, as in:
 ```latex